JayaPradhi/Digital-Pharmacy-Assistant/README.md

 ## Overview

-Welcome to our Pharmacy Order Chatbot project!
-This chatbot is designed to streamline the process of managing your health needs by allowing you to place orders and track their status seamlessly.
+Welcome to MY Pharmacy Order Chatbot project!
+This chatbot is designed to  process of managing your health needs by allowing you to place orders and track their status seamlessly.
 Leveraging the power of Dialogflow, our chatbot offers two main functionalities:

 - **New Order Intent:** Place your orders effortlessly with an intuitive chat interface.
 - **Track Intent:** Keep tabs on your order status in real-time.